 Right now Android 7 software is okay.
 And it’ll quickly start to feel dated if the phone isn’t upgraded soon.

 We found the Emotion UI 5 software worked well.
 But it’s a shame we don’t get the same software that’s supplied on other recent phones from Honor’s parent company Huawei, such as the Mate 10 or the Mate 10 Pro.

 We found it easy to navigate around the phone.
 You’re still getting some of the latest features with Android 7.
 Such as multi-window support and the ability to directly reply to texts and emails within the notification bar.

 Movies, music and gaming

-The larger screen ratio on the Honor 7X makes it great for watching movies, but with some video apps you’ll need to press the full screen display button mentioned earlier to get the whole picture on the screen.
+The larger screen ratio on the Honor 7X makes it great for watching movies.
+But with some video apps, you’ll need to press the full-screen display button mentioned earlier to get the whole picture on the screen.

-Once you’ve done that, you’re treated to a big screen for watching video without having to grapple with a relatively large and unwieldy phone.
+Once you’ve done that, you’re treated to a big screen for watching a video without having to grapple with a relatively large and unwieldy phone.
 Despite the screen only being Full HD, the picture quality and vivid images make this a great phone to watch video on, especially for a mid-range device.

 The speaker can be easy to cover with your hand if you’re watching video while holding the phone, and the audio quality isn’t anything to get excited about.
 It’s suitable for listening to podcasts or music, but you won’t be thrilled with the sound.